ConSol/sakuli/docs/additional-settings.md

 1. as a **global testsuite property** in `test-suites-folder/sakuli.properties` -> valid for **all test suites** within this folder
-2. as a **testsuite property** in `test-suites-folder/test-suite/testsuite.properties` -> valid for **all test cases** within a test suite
+2. as a **testsuite property** in `test-suites-folder/test-suite/testsuite.properties` -> valid for the **test suite** itself and **all test cases** within it
-3. as a **Java VM option** like  `-D log.level.sakuli=DEBUG`, as option of the Sakuli starter -> valid for only one run
+3. as a **Java VM option** like  `-D log.level.sakuli=DEBUG`, as option of the Sakuli starter -> valid for only one test run

-We do not recommend to change any values in `__SAKULI_HOME__/config/sakuli-default.properties` as a new version of Sakuli will have its own default property file; your changes will not be preserved.
+We do not recommend to change any values in `__SAKULI_HOME__/config/sakuli-default.properties` as a new version of Sakuli will have its own default property file and would overwrite the existing one; your changes would not be preserved.

 ### Forwarder